 Q: What if I find errors – either inaccuracies or incomplete information – in my credit report?

 - Tell the creditor or other information provider in writing that you dispute an item.
 Many providers specify an address for disputes.
-If the provider reports the item to a consumer reporting company, it must include a notice of your dispute.
+If the provider reports the item to a consumer reporting agency, it must include a notice of your dispute.
 And if you are correct – that is, if the information is found to be inaccurate – the information provider may not report it again.

-A: If an investigation does not resolve your dispute with the consumer reporting company, you can ask that a statement of the dispute be included in your file and in future reports.
-You also can ask the consumer reporting company to provide your statement to anyone who received a copy of your report in the recent past.
+A: If an investigation does not resolve your dispute with the consumer reporting agency, you can ask that a statement of the dispute be included in your file and in future reports.
+You also can ask the consumer reporting agency to provide your statement to anyone who received a copy of your report in the recent past.
 You can expect to pay a fee for this service.

-A: A consumer reporting company can report most accurate negative information for seven years and bankruptcy information for ten years.
+A: A consumer reporting agency can report most accurate negative information for seven years and bankruptcy information for ten years.
 There is no time limit on reporting information about criminal convictions; information reported in response to your application for a job that pays more than $75,000 a year; and information reported because you have applied for more than $150,000 worth of credit or life insurance.
 Information about a lawsuit or an unpaid judgment against you can be reported for seven years or until the statute of limitations runs out, whichever is longer.

 Q: Who else can get a copy of my credit report?